 One of the first things many of us do to help nature is to put out feeders full of bird seed.
-It’s one of the easiest ways to attract birds to your garden after all.
-But, there are a few basics that you ought to know about bird seeds such as: Does bird seed go bad?
+It’s one of the easiest ways to attract birds to your garden.
+But, there are a few basics that you ought to know about bird seeds, such as: Does bird seed go bad?

 Does Bird Seed Go Bad in the Feeder?

 Over time, bird seed will go bad in the feeder.
 Ultimately, if you leave any food open to the elements for extended periods of time, then it will turn damp, form mould and go bad.

 This is why it’s so important to avoid overfilling feeders.
 If you’re new to feeding birds, start filling it only a third of the way up.